 This post contains affiliate links and I may receive a small commission if you visit a link and buy something.
-Purchasing via an affiliate link doesn’t cost you any extra, and I only recommend products and services I trust.
+Purchasing via an affiliate link doesnโt cost you any extra, and I only recommend products and services I trust.
 I may have been sent some of the products in this post free of charge or paid to feature them here.
 Thank you for supporting this blog.

 We absolutely love the playroom in our new house.
 It is great to have somewhere that the children can call theirs and get creative, display their artwork and make a mess without me worrying about it.
 If you missed the tour of our playroom you can see it here.
 A dry erase wall (or whiteboard wall) makes such a great addition to a playroom as it gives your little one the space to get creative, and the best thing about dry erase walls is that they can easily rub it all off and start again, and you're not wasting reams of paper on their artwork!
 Read on if you want to know more about how to make a dry erase wall.

-All three of my children love drawing and writing so I thought a space for them to write and draw would be great.
+All three of my children love drawing and writing so I thought a writable surface space for them to write and draw would be great.
 Rustoleum sent me a big box of DIY supplies at the end of the summer and included in there was a whiteboard wall kit called Doodle Wall.
-As we have just had the playroom decorated I didn't want to risk painting the entire wall but I thought I would make the back of the door into a whiteboard for them and it is a great alternative to traditional whiteboards.
+As we have just had the playroom decorated I didn't want to risk painting the entire wall but I thought I would make the back of the door into a whiteboard for them and it is a great alternative to a traditional whiteboard.

 How to use the Rustoleum Doodle Wall Kit To Make A Dry Erase Wall